Crop Science and Plant Breeding - Industrial crops for sustainable energy and materials

 - In situ and ex-situ phenotypic characterization of selected accessions in multi-location trials, used to identify promising lines for use in the UK and Europe.

-- Infrastructure and knowledge to perform wide interspecies crosses to generate heterosis.
+- Infrastructure and knowledge to perform wide interspecies crosses to generate gains from heterosis.

-- Seed production in southern latitudes with commercial and academic partners.
+- Seed and rhizome production of new commercial hybrids with commercial partners.

 - Advanced hybrids entered for variety protection with commercial licences.